 Frank B. Rowlett passed away on June 29, 1998 at the age of 90.
-Mr. Rowlett was the last of William Friedman's original employees, hired for the Army's Signal Intelligence Service in 1930.
+Mr. Rowlett was the first of William Friedman's original employees, hired for the Army's Signal Intelligence Service in 1930.

 Frank Rowlett was born on May 2, 1908 in Rose Hill, Virginia.
 He received a B.A. from Emory and Henry College with a major in Mathematics and Chemistry.
 He was hired by William Friedman as a "junior cryptanalyst" for the SIS on April Fool's Day in 1930; shortly thereafter he was followed in the SIS by Abraham Sinkov and Solomon Kullback.